Instructions: Read before applying

 |Proficiency in English||

-TOEFL or IELTS scores are required for non-native English speakers, taken within the past 2 years.
+TOEFL or IELTS scores are required for non-native English speakers (who have not earned a college-level degree in the USA, UK, Australia, New Zealand, Canada or Commonwealth Caribbean countries), taken within the past 2 years.

 TOEFL scores generally must total 600 or higher with 60 or greater on each subsection (PBT), or total 100 or higher with 25 or greater on each subsection (iBT).
 For more information on TOEFL go to http://www.ets.org/toefl/

 IELTS scores must be at least 7.0 in total.
 For more information on IELTS please go to: http://www.ielts.org/